 Table

-A table represents a persistent data structure for which it is important to document what data entity it holds, what are the attributes of the entity, and how it is related to other entities:
+A table represents a persistent data structure for which it is important to document what data entity it holds, what the attributes of the entity are, and how it relates to other entities:

 1. Description - defines the purpose and meaning of the table.
 It should clearly state what type of data it holds.
-A precise definition prevents other people from adding columns that logically do not belong to the table.
+A precise definition prevents others from adding columns that logically do not belong to the table.

-2. Attributes - list of data fields (columns) including their meaning, data types and constraints (private key, foreign key, etc.)
+2. Attributes - a list of data fields (columns) including their meanings, data types, and constraints (primary key, foreign key, etc.)

 aa

 3. Relationships - If there is a link between an account and a customer, it must be clear what relationship it represents.
 Does the customer own the account?
-Does the customer just have a privilege to manage the account?
+Does the customer simply have the privilege to manage the account?

 aa